inspec/inspec/docs-chef-io/content/inspec/signing.md

 [cwolfe@lodi temp]$
 ```

 Keep your signing key secret.
-You'll need to devise a way of distributing the validation key to users of your profile.
+You need to devise a way of distributing the validation key to your profile users.

-## How do I sign profiles?
+### How do I sign profiles?

 If you wish to sign profiles yourself, you will need a signing key.
 Specify the name of the key and the name of the profile.